 Currently, Kyle serves as Director of Woodwind Studies at Notre Dame College in South Euclid, Ohio, and also teaches part-time at Brush High School in the South Euclid-Lyndhurst School District.

-Jonathan Radwan has been a percussionist for over 21 years.
+Jonathan has been a percussionist for over 23 years.
 He attended Saint Ignatius High School in Cleveland, Ohio where he participated in ensembles such as the Marching Band, Pep Band, Jazz Band, Wind Ensemble, and Pit Orchestra.
-After graduation, Jonathan attended the University of Dayton in Dayton, Ohio as a Computer Information Systems major.
-Even though he was not a music major, he continued to pursue his love of music by participating in the Pride of Dayton Marching Band, Flyer Pep Band, Dayton Jazz Ensemble, Jazz Combo, Indoor Drumline, and Symphonic Wind Ensemble.
-As a student, he also marched two summers of DCI Drum & Bugle Corps with Capital Regiment out of Columbus, Ohio.
+Jonathan was also a 6 year member of the All-Ohio State Fair Band performing approximately 40 times each summer with the band throughout the duration of the Ohio State Fair.
+Jonathan then attended the University of Dayton in Dayton, Ohio majoring in Computer Information Systems.
+He continued his love of music by participating in the Pride of Dayton Marching Band, Flyer Pep Band, Dayton Jazz Ensemble, Jazz Combo, Indoor Drumline, and Symphonic Wind Ensemble.
+While attending UD, Jonathan marched 2 summers of DCI with the Capital Regiment Drum & Bugle Corps out of Columbus, Ohio on the snare line.
 He currently works for Hyland Software, Inc. in Westlake, Ohio as a Database Engineer.
-Being a percussionist has something that has always been a big part of his life and helping other students become better percussionists is something he is looking forward to with Notre Dame College Marching Band.
+This is Jonathan's 4th year at Notre Dame College with the marching band and NDIPE.

 Vanessa Borelly-Vega, Assistant Colorguard Director: